microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 2. **Disable default head gaze cursor**:
 In general, we recommend to avoid showing an eye gaze cursor or if you inist on showing one to make it _very_ subtle.
-Check out our [Eye gaze cursor tutorial](/Documentation/EyeTracking/EyeTracking_Cursor.md) for more information on how to best handle it.
+Check out our [eye gaze cursor tutorial](/Documentation/EyeTracking/EyeTracking_Cursor.md) for more information on how to best handle it.
 We do recommend to hide the default head gaze cursor that is attached to the MRTK gaze pointer profile by default.
     - Navigate to your main _'MRTK Configuration Profile'_ -> _'Input System Profile'_ -> _'PointerSettings.PointerProfile'_
     - At the bottom of the _'PointerProfile'_, you should assign an invisible cursor prefab to the _'GazeCursor'_.
 If you downloaded the MRTK Examples folder, you can simply reference the included -'EyeGazeCursor'_ prefab.